32 Concurrency support library [thread]

 — end note]

-void store(T desired, memory_order order = memory_order::seq_cst) volatile noexcept; void store(T desired, memory_order order = memory_order::seq_cst) noexcept;
+void store(T desired, memory_order order = memory_order::seq_cst) volatile noexcept; constexpr void store(T desired, memory_order order = memory_order::seq_cst) noexcept;

 Constraints: For the volatile overload of this function, is_always_lock_free is true.